Hansen333/Hansen33-s-DERO-Miner/README.md

 # Hansen33's Miner

-Hansen33's Miner is a high-performance, open-source DERO mining software designed for ease of use and compatibility with various platforms.
-Built with the latest AstroBWTv3 algorithm, it optimizes mining efficiency and ensures the best possible experience for users.
+Hansen33's Miner is a **high-performance**, closed-source **DERO miner for HiveOS** designed for ease of use and compatibility with various platforms.
+Built with the latest **AstroBWTv3 algorithm**, it optimizes mining efficiency and ensures the best possible experience for users.

+Mining Fee: **Only 2% Fee**

 # Features

 - Highly optimized AstroBWTv3 algorithm for maximum mining efficiency
 - Multi-threaded mining for improved performance on multi-core processors
 - Automatic job caching and efficient handling of job updates
-- Fixed developer mining fees, reviewed with each new release
 - Colorful console output for better readability and user experience
 - Detailed hashrate reporting and submitted results tracking
 - Easy-to-use command-line interface
+- HiveOS Support
+- AMD64 and ARM64 Architecture Supported

 # Getting Started